medic/cht-tech-radar-contributors/about.md

 ### How should it be used

-The radar acts as an overview of technologies that we think everyone in the CHT Community should currently know about.
+The radar acts as an overview of technologies that everyone in the CHT Community should currently know about.
 Its goal is to act as a guide in the community when contributing to the CHT.
-We also hope that developers outside of CHT Community find the information in our technology overview inspirational.
+Developers outside of CHT Community should hopefully find the information in this technology overview inspirational.

-We group or categorize the items in 4 quadrants - (sometimes, when it's not 100% clear where a item belongs, we choose the best fit).
+The items are grouped or categorized in 4 quadrants - (sometimes, when it's not 100% clear where a item belongs, the best fit was chosen).

 #### The quadrants are: